About the Office

 As an Officer of the Legislative Assembly, the Integrity Commissioner is independent of government.

 Over the years, the Integrity Commissioner’s responsibilities have grown to seven mandates, under five pieces of legislation.

-Find out about each mandate by clicking the tabs at the top of this page.
+Find out about each mandate by clicking the categories at the top of this page.